josemanugomezballesteros-spec/Bar-Parental-Control-Skipper/README.md

+# WARNING It now Does not work in macOS Tahoe

 # Bar-Parental-Control-Skipper For Mac OS

 Apps in the toolbar are not affected by Apple's macOS parental controls, so I created a web client that runs in your tool bar and that you can use as much as you want, whenever you want.